What keeps marketers up at night?

 Here's our top pick of best-in-class browse abandonment email examples.

 Your shoppers might have abandoned their browsing session to do some more research before they purchase.
 Give them a helping hand by sending them inspiring content to aid their research.
-Viovet sends their shoppers informative articles from their blog that relate to the browsed products.
+Viovet sends their shoppers informative articles from their blog that relate to the browsed products within their browse abandonment emails.

 Source: Viovet email